-As of 2017, there are thirty-four UNESCO World Heritage Sites in Mexico, which is the most of any country in the Americas.
+As of 2022, there are 35 UNESCO World Heritage Sites in Mexico, which is the most of any country in the Americas.
 Mexico also ranks 7th in the world for the most UNESCO World Heritage Sites.
-I recently visited one of the 34 sites; El Pinacate and Gran Desierto de Altar Biosphere Reserve (Reserva de la Biosfera El Pinacate y Gran Desierto de Altar).
+I recently visited one of the 35 sites; El Pinacate and Gran Desierto de Altar Biosphere Reserve (Reserva de la Biosfera El Pinacate y Gran Desierto de Altar).

 Pinacate comes from Náhuatl language word pinacatl, for the Pinacate beetle, a stink beetle endemic to the Sonoran Desert.